arasgungore/CMPE250-projects/HelpSantaClaus/README.md

     to the red region.
 - The eighth line will give the capacities of each of these reindeers.
 - The ninth line represents the number of bags.
-- The tenth line will give the type of bags and number of gifts in it.
+- The tenth line will give the type of bags and the number of gifts in them.

 ### Output